 The Challenge of Life

-A man built a prosperous business through much hard work and was certainly an honest man.
-As he got older, he began to be concerned about the future of his business mainly because he had no children of his own, no close relatives, but in fact three distant cousins who were actually in charge of different parts of the business.
-After much prayer and consideration, he decided to all a meeting with all of them.
-He told them he had a problem and needed a solution.
-He also took a huge gamble.
-They nervously gathered in his spacious office, a little intimidated but mostly curious.
-After they sat, down exchanged polite pleasantries and finished their cups of coffee, the wise man stated that, “There is a problem that I have and I want you to find the solution.
+A man built a prosperous business through much hard work and honesty.
+As he got older, he became concerned about the future of his business mainly because he had no children of his own, no close relatives, except for three distant cousins who were already in charge of various aspects of the business.
+After much prayer and consideration, he called a meeting with all of them, and told them he needed a solution to a problem.
+They nervously gathered in his spacious office, a little intimidated, but mostly curious.
+After they sat down, exchanged polite pleasantries and finished their cups of coffee, the wise man stated,“there is a problem that I have and I want you to find the solution.
 The one who indeed brings me the best remedy will be the next CEO of this great company.”
-Then, very unceremoniously, he handed each of those young men an envelope with the exact some of money, $2000 to be exact.
+Then, very unceremoniously, he handed each of those young men an envelope with $2000 inside it.
 They continued to be baffled, scratching their heads and looking sheepishly at one another.
-And then the challenge was put forth.
+The challenge was then put forth.
 “I want you to find something that will fill this spacious office of mine; spend no more or less than what you have been given and be back here in my office no later than sunset.
 Now go!”

-It was certainly a long day for each of the three prospective future CEOs.
-They all went their separate ways trying with all their might and intellectual acumen to fulfill this lofty challenge.
-On the one hand, it seemed such an easy task to accomplish, and yet, on the other, overwhelmingly puzzling given the magnitude of the reward offered.
+It was certainly a long day for each of the three prospective future CEOs, and they all went their separate ways trying with all their might and intellectual acumen to fulfill this lofty challenge.
+On the one hand, it seemed an easy task to accomplish, and yet, on the other, overwhelmingly puzzling given the magnitude of the reward offered.
 Finally, the hour arrived and all three returned to the high and lofty office of the company.
 There the wise old man sat, behind his desk, scribbling aimless words on the leather-clad pad in front of him.
 Each made their presentation.
 The first man brought in four to five huge sacks of packing peanuts and packing filler that almost in fact filled the large office when they were opened and spread across the marble floor.
 They were removed to make room for the next attempt.
-The second man brought in literally hundreds of helium-filled balloons which he immediately released into the large office.
-And, once again, they nearly filled the entire space assigned.
-Then, after all the balloons were whisked away along with several dozen packing peanuts still left a strewn, the third candidate stood silent and seemingly upset.
+The second man literally brought in hundreds of helium-filled balloons which he immediately released into the large office.
+Once again, they nearly filled the entire space assigned.
+After all the balloons were whisked away, the third candidate stood silent and seemingly upset.
 The silence became awkward and nervousness crept into that space.